Primary Navigation Mobile

 Have your car serviced regularly

 Your car will only return the best possible fuel economy if it’s fit and healthy.
 So you should have it serviced according to the manufacturer’s schedule, if not more often.
-Any other maintenance issues could be a drag on economy, as well, so also have them attended to as soon as possible.
+Any other maintenance issues can also be a drag on economy, so have them attended to as soon as possible.

 Use the stop-start function

-Whether or not it does depends on many factors including how hot the engine is, how much electrical equipment is being used, if it’s still in gear and so on.
+Whether or not it does depends on various factors including how hot the engine is, how much electrical equipment is being used, if it’s still in gear and so on.
 The system can be turned off, as well.
-But leave it turned on abd try to learn exactly when the function activates in your car so you can maximise use of it.
+But leave it turned on and try to learn exactly when the system activates in your car so you can maximise use of it.

 12